mungewell/pico-irig/README.md

 NMEA/1PPS to derive true time, whilst using the 10MHz clock to also clock the Pico.

 In theory this will ensure that the timecode is kept in sync, without complicated calibration processes/software.

-For simpler applications time can be sync'ed with RTC with 1PPS output, the DS3231 for example.
+For simpler implementations IRIG can be sync'ed with RTC with 1PPS output, the DS3231 for example.

 1 - https://github.com/mungewell/pico-timecode